Score-Inc/AnimeGamePatch/README.md

 - [ ] Manual Install
 - [x] Autoscript

+# 3.1 Android
+If you still want play 3.1 for Android go to [here](https://elaxan.my.id/NotMain/)

+# This project It's been abandoned and won't continue (dead)

 # GCAndroid
 Want play localhost on your android phone?\
 Go to [GCAndroid](https://github.com/ElaXan/GCAndroid)